Yugami-kun ni wa Tomodachi ga Inai: Characters

 Yuji and Chihiro's classmate, along with being part of Kuzumi's group of friends.
-She hates Yuji with a passion and disliked Chihiro for associating with him and getting close to Kuzumi, She later developed a crush on Yuji.
+She hates Yuji with a passion and disliked Chihiro for associating with him and getting close to Kuzumi, She later developes a crush on Yuji.

 Publication

 Written and illustrated by Jun Sakura, Yugami-kun ni wa Tomodachi ga Inai was serialized in Shogakukan's shōnen manga magazine Shōnen Sunday S from May 25, 2012, to September 25, 2013.
 It was later serialized in Weekly Shōnen Sunday from October 30, 2013, to May 22, 2019.
 The series was collected into sixteen tankōbon volumes published by Shogakukan, released from November 16, 2012, to July 18, 2019.
 Two anime commercials for the manga, animated by A-1 Pictures, were released on November 26, 2013, and September 18, 2014.
 A drama CD was released along with the sixth volume of the manga.